 Since the specific sites and sub-projects are not yet determined, this RPF refers only to estimated activities that will affect unknown number of PAPs.
 Because costs of resettlement and compensation are based on technical designs and results of scoping, it is not possible to present a detailed budget for the potential land take risks.
 Once sub-projects are selected and risks assessed including affected persons, a detailed budget will be prepared as part of the RAPS, which will be subject to clearance by the World Bank.
-An indicative resettlement budget outline can be found in the Table 4 below.
+An indicative resettlement budget outline can be found in the Annex because activities are not yet known and so specific risks related to land take are not yet known.
 The OPM and Districts will determine appropriate Resettlement Budget when need arises and will utilize the budgeting guidance provided by the RPF.
 The OPM in close collaboration with the benefiting Districts commit to finance all the resettlement requirements when they arise to facilitate effective project implementation.